minashkinvladislav/ad/README.md

 # Algorithm Distillation & Multi-Armed Bandits

-This repository contents source code used to train & evaluate Transformer with Algorithm Destillation in a multi-armed bandit task.
+This repository contents source code used to train & evaluate Transformer with Algorithm Distillation in a multi-armed bandit task.

 ## Local installation